Philosophy (PHIL)

 PHIL 3650 Early Modern Philosophy (3 credits)

-Investigation of 17th-18th century philosophy, especially in light of individualism and scientific discovery.
-Philosophers may include, but not limited to, Descartes, Leibniz, Spinoza, Locke, Berkeley, Hume, and Kant.
-Themes may include theories of mind and matter, personal identity, God and the cosmos, and the relations amongst philosophy, science and religion.
+Investigates 17th- to 18th-century philosophy, especially in light of individualism and scientific discovery.
+Philosophers may include, but are not limited to, Descartes, Leibniz, Spinoza, Locke, Berkeley, Hume, and Kant.
+Themes may include theories of mind and matter, personal identity, God and the cosmos, and the relations between philosophy, science and religion.

 Level of Study: Undergraduate